 - You're spending more time than you realize.
 What starts as 10 minutes turns into an hour.
 Sessions get longer.
 Sleep gets shorter.

-For a complete list of patterns, see Signs of Porn Addiction.
+For a complete list of patterns, see Signs of porn addiction.

 How porn addiction affects your life